Akhil986/Akhil986.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Notes app
-description: with background image
+description: It is a Mern website that is used for making notes
 img: assets/img/12.jpg
 importance: 1
 category: work